Officials work to pinpoint cause of 'Armageddon'-like blasts in Massachusetts

 Massachusetts State Police urged all residents with homes serviced by Columbia Gas in the three communities to evacuate, snarling traffic and causing widespread confusion as residents and local officials struggled to understand what was happening.
 Some 400 people spent the night in shelters, and school was canceled Friday as families waited to return to their homes.

+Columbia Gas was sued in 2014 after a strip club was destroyed in a natural gas explosion two years earlier.

+The November 2012 explosion in Springfield, Massachusetts, was caused when a Columbia employee accidentally punctured a gas line while probing for a leak.
+The blast leveled the Scores Gentleman's Club, injuring about 20 people and damaging dozens of other buildings.
+The club owner and the gas company eventually settled the case.

-John Fluegge, 58, said he came home Thursday to find a note on the door of his apartment building saying everyone had to leave.
+John Fluegge said he came home Thursday to find a note on the door of his apartment building saying everyone had to leave.
 A police officer directed him to North Andover's high school, where he slept on a cot.

 "You don't know if your house is going to go up or your apartment," he said.
 "It happened all of a sudden, no one knew how it started and everything."
 His apartment was not damaged but he has still not been allowed to return because there is no power.